patrickcording/02807-comp-tools/weekplans/week7.md

 Solve the following exercises.

-a) What does the snippet do?
+1. What does the snippet do?
-b) Run your reservoir sampling algorithm from exercise 2 some times for the stream and count the number of males and females in the results.
+2. Run your reservoir sampling algorithm from exercise 2 some times for the stream and count the number of males and females in the results.
 Is it consistent?
-c) Extend your algorithm to do stratified random sampling.
+3. Extend your algorithm to do stratified random sampling.

 ### Exercise 4: Distributed sampling
 ...